AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 Horizon 2026: Era of Specialisation

-Domain-specific language models (DSLMs) for law, medicine, and finance displace generic models in regulated industries.
-The "Lazy Thinking" crisis forces 50% of companies to implement competency tests without algorithmic assistance.
+Domain-specific language models (DSLMs) for law, medicine, and finance push generic models out of regulated industries.
+The "lazy thinking" crisis forces 50% of companies to introduce competency tests without algorithmic assistance.

 Gartner Forecasts: